tgroshon/tommygroshong.com/content/posts/doom-principle.md

 ---
-title: The Doom Principle of Programming
+title: Is there a Generic "Doom Principle" of Programming Patterns?
 date: 2021-12-14
-description: "The Doom Principle: some general patterns will somehow, sometime, inevitably lead to doom, always."
+description: "The Doom Principle: some patterns will somehow, sometime, inevitably lead to doom, always.
+So what are they?
+That's the million dollar question."
 categories:
   - Programming
 ---